Vidvox/hap/README.md

 We like to know about software that supports Hap, so if you are using it for a project, please get in touch.

 This project was originally written by [Tom Butterworth](http://kriss.cx/tom/) and commissioned by [VIDVOX](http://www.vidvox.net), 2012.

+For [more information and performance stats read our post](http://vdmx.vidvox.net/blog/hap) on the VIDVOX blog.